Semrush helps you:

 Check for Errors and Mistakes

-It’s REALLY important that your robots.txt file is setup correctly.
+It’s REALLY important that your robots.txt file is set up correctly.
 One mistake and your entire site could get deindexed.

-It shows you your robots.txt file… and any errors and warnings that it finds:
+It shows you your robots.txt file… and any errors and warnings that it finds.

 As you can see, we block spiders from crawling our WP admin page.